 He plans at least one song on each album to specifically celebrate the cross, and Right Here showcases two—“Victory (The Blood of Jesus)” and the congregational anthem “Hallelujah for the Savior.”
 Other selections include the multi-generational “There’s Nothing My God Cannot Do,” a fresh take on the Delirious hit “Majesty,” and “See You Again,” a duet with multi Dove Award-winning worship leader Meredith Andrews.

-When he’s not on the road, Charles and his family—wife Shae and teen sons Caleb and Cooper—have called Lynchburg home for more than a decade, and it’s his days offstage that ultimately inspire him the most.
+When he’s not on the road, Charles and his family—wife Shae and teen sons Caleb and Cooper—call San Diego home, and it’s his days offstage that ultimately inspire him the most.
 “Being a father is a lot like being a teacher,” Charles relates.
 “There’s a lot of pressure and accountability to be the man I’m supposed to be, for my kids to see the same guy at home as they see onstage at church.
 I want them to witness me reading Scripture; I want them to have conversations with me about the Lord on a regular basis so they know this is not just a job to me, but a lifestyle.”

 Behind the big voice, the numerous accolades, the mentoring and teaching—and every other hat Charles Billingsley wears—he is simply a man on a mission for the Kingdom.
 And as he takes center stage with Right Here, Charles puts his purpose on the platform first.